sqlxpert/lights-off-aws/README.md

 _Most of all, Lights Off is lightweight.
 At under 600 lines of Python and under 900 lines of CloudFormation YAML [GitHub LOC], the code is easy to understand, maintain and extend.
+AWS's
+[Instance Scheduler](https://github.com/aws-solutions/instance-scheduler-on-aws),
-An equivalent solution from AWS, [Instance Scheduler](https://github.com/aws-solutions/instance-scheduler-on-aws), has over 100 Python files comprising 10,000 [non-blank, non-comment] lines, not counting numerous test files._
+has over 100 Python files comprising over 9,500 lines [excluding blanks, comments, and test files]!_

 Jump to:
 [Quick Start](#quick-start)